VoidH4ckz/TorLangRPG/Update.md

 ## TorLangRPG Version 1.0.4 - June 13, 2024
 ## Start of Change Note Log

-Split the files to maximize organizational features you can find the completed directory structure in zPyrim-Dir.md in the same folder as this.

 total improvments since alpha start:
 Screenshots of the game will be coming soon. so stay tuned for that.